xxh/xxh/README.md

 - [New questions](https://github.com/xxh/xxh/wiki#new-questions)

 ## Development
-In the [xxh development environment](https://github.com/xxh/xxh/tree/master/xde) repo there is full [dockerised](https://www.docker.com/) environment for development, testing and contribution.
+In the [xxh development environment](https://github.com/xxh/xxh/tree/master/xde) there is full [dockerised](https://www.docker.com/) environment for development, testing and contribution.
 The process of testing and development is orchestrated by `xde` tool and is as easy as possible.